transpocamp/transportationcamp.org/events/vancouver-2016/index.markdown

 title: TransportationCamp Vancouver 2016
 published: true
 ---
-The 2016 [Canadian Institute of Transportation Engineers (CITE)](https://www.cite7.org/) annual conference will be held in Kelowna, BC this year from June 5-8th.
-[YPT Vancouver](https://yptransportation.org/ypt-vancouver-bc/) is excited to announce that we will be hosting an Unconference session on Tuesday, June 7th.
+Hosted in conjunction with the [Pro Walk Pro Bike Pro Place Conference](http://walkbikeplaces.org/), [YPT Vancouver](https://yptransportation.org/ypt-vancouver-bc/) is bringing Transportation Camp to Vancouver this fall.
+Come connect with a diverse range of transportation professionals and enthusiasts, both young and young at heart!

-What is an unconference?
+### What is Transportation Camp?

+Transportation Camp brings together people interested in all aspects of transportation and provides attendees with the unique opportunity to propose, lead and shape sessions.

-* There will be multiple rounds of sessions with different topics, group sizes, and formats which are all proposed by attendees themselves;
+There will be multiple rounds of sessions with different topics, group sizes, and formats which are all proposed and led by attendees themselves;

 * Attendees can join and propose any session they’re interested in;
 * Sessions can take the form of a presentation, group discussion, Q+A, workshop etc.; and
 * The unconference format fosters open and engaging conversations about transportation.

-Do you have a burning transportation topic you want to talk about?
-Want to learn more about what other people and agencies are doing in transportation?
-This unconference will provide you with a unique opportunity to propose, lead and shape sessions.

-Potential topics include:
+### Potential topics include:

 * Uber and public ride sharing;
-* Emerging technology in transportation (driverless vehicles, electric ;vehicles, autonomous vehicles, etc.);
+* Emerging technology in transportation (driverless vehicles, electric vehicles, autonomous vehicles, etc.);
 * Advocacy responsibilities for transportation professionals;
 * Youth engagement in transportation;
 * The role of technology in transportation (tolls, fare collection, Uber, “the Internet of things”, big data);